 You are here

 The “Lasserre” laser cutter is located in the southwest corner of Room 5 in the basement of the Lasserre Building.
 The “MacMillan” laser cutter is located in Room 394A in the MacMillan Building.

 The laser cutters are available at a variety of times through the week.
 There are morning, afternoon, and evening slots.
 Check the online booking system for available slots (CWL required for login, and VPN required if off campus).

 The cost is $1.20/min at Lasserre, and $0.80/min at Macmillan, with a $5.00 minimum charge.
 This includes file processing time.

-You must provide your own materials.
+You must provide your own materials and tape.
 Generally these are paper, wood or acrylic up to 1/4" (6mm) thick.
 When using the MacMillan laser, the maximum horizontal dimensions are 16" x 28" (400mm x 710mm).
 When using the Lasserre laser the maximum horizontal dimensions are 23” x 39”.
 If the material is warped, the laser might not cut through everything.
 The flatter the material, the better the cut.

 Because of toxic fumes, do not cut: